tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 # GENERALIZATIONS KILL CLARITY

 - Generalizations kill clarity.
 Clarity equals power.
 Power is the ability to act.
 Whenever there is weak, ineffective, or no action, it is usually a result of a lack of clarity and/or accountability.
 (A Board of Directors is great at filling this role.)
 - Glossy and fluffy are always safe (and always produce mediocrity).
 Specifics and accountability require courage.
 A plan without specificity of deliverables and dates is a fantasy.
 Accountability should never be feared; it is the mother of great.
-- *Here are the specific, measurable steps I'm taken (broken down by week) and the milestones, timelines, resources, and personal calendar time I am committing to reach $2000000 in revenue this next quarter.
+- *Here are the specific, measurable steps I'm taking (broken down by week) and the milestones, timelines, resources, and personal calendar time I am committing to reach $2000000 in revenue this next quarter.
 These are the names of each lead in our funnel.
 This is who and how many I will call on this quarter.
 Here is the conversion percentage I will achieve.
 This is the monetary value of each transaction.
-Here ar the exact things I will do and the specific results I will generate to make certain we achieve our $2000000 target.
+Here are the exact things I will do and the specific results I will generate to make certain we achieve our $2000000 target.
 I'll be reporting on these three specific measurable things (A, B, C) next week, and you should hold me accountable for achieving all 3*
-- the key questions to ask in preparing to create your plan always start with how, what or who
+- the key questions to ask in preparing to create your plan always start with how what or who
   - how will we achieve this outcome?
   - what specific activities are required to be performed?
   - who is going to perform them?